 Tell us a little about your current research.

 I’m working on cancer diagnostics using synthetic biology techniques that I developed during grad school.
 The goal is to detect cancer earlier, which is something I think is really important.
 Many treatments focus on cancer after it’s found, but fewer efforts go toward early detection.
-We’ve expanded the project to include potential therapeutic options as well, and that’s where we are now.
+We’ve expanded the project to include potential therapeutic options as well.

 How do you approach problem solving in science?